AmrTarekMo/Command-Line-Interpreter/README.md

 # Command-Line-Interpreter
-CLI by java : do some commands like terminal in linux
+A Java project that simulates the terminal in Ubuntu Linux.